 The scenic railway lines operated by Kiwi Rail such as the train from Auckland to Wellington can be interesting but there are only a handful of long-distance rail routes.
-Domestic flights in New Zealand aren’t cheap but if you have limited time and going longer distances they can be your best option.
+Domestic flights in New Zealand aren’t cheap but if you have limited time and are travelling longer distances they can be your best option.

 Unless you plan to join an organised tour, we recommend self-drive as the ideal way to experience New Zealand because so many of the best spots are off the beaten track.
-We drive on the left and you will need an international drivers licence unless you hold an Australian licence with entitles you to drive over here for up to 12 months.
+We drive on the left and you will need an international driver’s licence unless you hold an Australian licence with entitles you to drive over here for up to 12 months.

 The currency in New Zealand is the New Zealand dollar.
 There are 100 cents to the dollar and coins are issued for amounts $2 and under down to a 10c coin.

 Credit and debit cards are widely accepted and can be used for payments in most locations, whether that’s accommodation or a cup of coffee.
-You’ll find Visa or Mastercard affiliated cards are the most widely accepted, minor cards like American Express and Diners will often attract a surcharge on the price or not be accepted by some shops and other outlets.
+You’ll find Visa or Mastercard are the most widely accepted, minor cards like American Express and Diners will often attract a surcharge on the price or not be accepted by some shops and other outlets.

 New Zealand is a safe country but it’s rarely required or recommended to carry very large amounts of cash.
-It’s better to get cash as you need it from an ATM machine with your bank card than carry large amounts of foreign currency to convert which also attracts a worse exchange rate.
+It’s better to get cash as you need it from an ATM machine with your bank card than to carry large amounts of foreign currency to convert which also attracts a worse exchange rate.

 There is no established tipping practice in New Zealand and wage rates are set accordingly.
 While many, including locals, will tip a small amount for good service in a restaurant or cafe it is not expected or necessary.

-Other New Zealand Travel resources
+Other New Zealand Travel Resources